Killarney: Rail

 Killarney railway station (operated by Iarnród Éireann) has direct services to Tralee, Cork and Dublin, with connections to the rest of the rail network.

 Bus

-Bus Éireann provides bus services to Limerick (and onwards to Dublin), Tralee, Cork, Kenmare and Skibbereen.
+Bus Éireann provides bus services to Limerick (and onwards to Galway), Tralee, Cork, Kenmare and Skibbereen.

+As part of a one-year trial period taking place in other places across the country, TFI Local Link in Kerry, in co-operation with Transport for Ireland, launched the "TFI Anseo" app in Killarney during August 2025.
+Within four months, it had moved 20,000 people within the town using a "demand-responsive transport" service.

 Air

 Kerry Airport (17 km), in Farranfore between Tralee and Killarney, provides a number of air services with connecting trains running from Farranfore railway station to Killarney railway station.
 Cork Airport (89 km), easily accessible by bus or rail, also serves the Kerry region.

 Sport

 Association football

 The International Football Association Board (IFAB), the body that determines the Laws of the Game, met at the Lake Hotel in Killarney in 1905.

 Killarney has three football clubs—all of which compete in the Kerry District League.

 Killarney Athletic A.F.C. was founded in 1965, and played its first competitive game in the Desmond League as a youth team.
 It entered a junior team at the start of 1966.
 In the early 1970s, the club became a founding club of the Kerry District League (KDL).
 Originally the club played in the centre of Killarney, but have since moved to a modern facility (with two pitches) in the Woodlawn area of the town.

-Killarney Celtic was founded in 1976.
+Killarney Celtic F.C. was founded in 1976.
 The club purchased their own ground in 1993 and have invested in their facilities since then.
-There is a grass pitch and a FIFA 1-star full-size synthetic all-weather pitch (both floodlit to match standard), a 50 x 80 meter grass training pitch and a 70 x 35 metre synthetic training pitch which is also fully floodlit.
+There is a grass pitch and a FIFA 1-star full-size synthetic all-weather pitch (both floodlit to match standard), a 50 x 80 metre grass training pitch and a 70 x 35 metre synthetic training pitch which is also fully floodlit.

 Cedar Galaxy was formed in 2011 and play in the Kerry District League Division 2B.
 The team were promoted to Division 2A for the 2013/2014 campaign.